GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 ### DNS

 DNS often goes hand in hand with networking, especially on GCP where Cloud DNS zones and policies are associated at the VPC level.
-This setup implements both DNS flows:
+This setup implements both the DNS flows:

-- on-prem to cloud via private zones for cloud-managed domains, and an [inbound policy](https://cloud.google.com/dns/docs/server-policies-overview#dns-server-policy-in) used as forwarding target or via delegation (requires some extra configuration) from on-prem DNS resolvers
+- on-prem to cloud via private DNS zones for cloud-managed domains, and an [inbound policy](https://cloud.google.com/dns/docs/server-policies-overview#dns-server-policy-in) used as the forwarding target or via delegation (it requires some extra configuration) from on-prem DNS resolvers
 - cloud to on-prem via forwarding zones for the on-prem managed domains

 DNS configuration is further centralized by leveraging peering zones, so that

-- the hub/landing Cloud DNS hosts configurations for on-prem forwarding and Google API domains, with the spokes consuming them via DNS peering zones
+- the landing project hosts Cloud DNS hosts configurations for on-prem forwarding and Google API domains.
+Both the trusted and the untrusted VPC have been given visibility to this zones and the spokes consume them via DNS peering zones
-- the spokes Cloud DNS host configurations for the environment-specific domains, with the hub/landing VPC acting as consumer via DNS peering
+- the spokes Cloud DNS host configurations for the environment-specific domains, with the trusted and untrusted VPCs acting as consumers (via DNS peering zones configured in the landing project)

 To complete the configuration, the 35.199.192.0/19 range should be routed on the VPN tunnels from on-prem, and the following names configured for DNS forwarding to cloud: